-Planning on teaching your child to ski this year?
-Or better yet, farming this daunting task out to a great ski school?
-Either way, a first ski trip with kids. especially toddlers, can be challenging.
+Planning a first family ski trip?
+I know it may seem a little daunting at first.
 By the time your child has put all those layers of clothes on, walked a while in ski boots (stopping to eat some snow and to make an angel or two), they may be ready to pack it in, along with their exhausted parent(s).

-Through discussions with many skiing families, and having survived a number of family ski trips of our own, I have come up with some tips on how to make your vacation run as smoothly as possible.
+Through discussions with many skiing families, and having survived many family ski trips of our own, I have come up with some tips on how to make your family ski holiday run as smoothly as possible.

-- With a family, you may find that renting a suite, condo or house with a kitchen and laundry facilities provides a more comfortable and economical option over a standard hotel room.
-VRBO, Airbnb.com, and Tripadvisor.com all list hundreds of family vacation rentals at most major ski resorts.
-Just make sure you use the advanced search to find kid-friendly properties.
-Above all, read reviews by people who have stayed there recently.
-Click here to get a $34 credit on your first Airbnb!
+- When on ski holidays with kids, you may find that renting a suite, condo or house with a kitchen and laundry facilities provides a more comfortable and economical option over a standard hotel room.
+VRBO and Airbnb all list hundreds of family vacation rentals at most major ski resorts.
+It helps if you use the advanced search option to find kid-friendly properties.
+First time using Airbnb?
+Use this link for a discount.

-- While ‘kids ski free’ deals are attractive, be aware that very young ones (5 or 6 and under) generally ski for free anyway at most mountains.
-The real value comes in if your child is 6-12 years.
+- While kids ski free deals are attractive, be aware that very young ones (5 or 6 and under) generally ski for free anyway at most mountains.
+The real value in kids ski free offers comes if your child is 6-12 years.

-- For shorter lift lines and better deals, book outside of school breaks such as Christmas, New Year’s and President’s Day Week which are considered peak times and can see rates double or triple.
+- For shorter lift lines and better deals, book ski holidays with kids outside of school breaks such as Christmas, New Year’s and President’s Day Week which are considered peak times and can see rates double or triple.

 - When choosing your accommodation, keep in mind proximity to the bunny hill, ski school and other fun apres-ski activities for kids such as a tube or toboggan park (yes, they will still have energy for this even when you don’t).